 IEEE 802 also agrees with commenters that the FCC should consider other spectrum sharing approaches for some radar operations and applications.
 For instance, greater radar duty cycle can be permitted for operations using narrower bandwidth or limited to specific installations (e.g., fixed outdoor or in a vehicle).

-To ensure that radar and IEEE 802-based 60GHz technologies can reasonably coexist, IEEE 802 hence requests FCC to require that a radar implement at least one of the below co-existence mechanisms:
+To ensure that radar and IEEE 802-based 60GHz technologies can coexist, IEEE 802 requests FCC to require that a radar implement at least one of the below co-existence mechanisms:

 The additional “2 ms condition” included in the most recent waiver grants (b below) on any higher power radar system permitted within the 57 to 64 GHz portion of the band, as set out in (b) below: